Hive-Hexagon/project_arduino/piscine_01/Project_Document.md

 * Set the foundation for future electronics projects and events.
 * Create a marketable event to showcase student talents in working with embedded systems.

-## Activities
-* A Weekend Piscine.
-* Projects will be done as groups of up to 3 people, for an estimated 20 groups (based one previous attendance to Hive's Game Jam which included around 60 people)
-* The project evaluations begin on Sunday afternoon.
-* Since the hardware components are going to be re-used between projects, students are instructed to record videos of their projects in action.
-The videos will be used for evaluations.
-* To keep things simple, the evaluation requirements will require students to show a working project, and can be evaluated on paper.

 ## Tools
 * The Arduino IDE should be available on school iMacs
 * Make sure students can install drivers for the Arduino boards USB interface.
 * The list of equipment will be listed in the budget section.

-## Timeline
-The event will take place on a suitable weekend agreed upon by Hexagon board and Hive.
-Ideally, the event can take place in April-May 2021.
-Students will be notified well in advance of the event, to help make preparations.
-Here's an example of how the weekend will unfold.
-* Event announcement on Intraa - 1 month before the event
-* Pre-event Q&A - 2 Weeks before the event.
-* Friday:
-	* The Event begins at around 4pm on campus, the equipment will be shown to students, and then the Piscine document will be shared.
-	* After the introduction, students will form their groups, and register their group by 6pm.
-* Saturday - Everyone will be focused on making their projects.
-* Sunday:
-	* The project work will end at 3:42, and students will need to evaluate each other's projects after that.

 ## Budget
 Bulk of the budget will be devoted to initial equipment purchases.